All the 2024 FP1 rookie drivers

 Driver(s): Robert Shwartzman

 It was therefore a massive surprise when they did neither of those things, and instead put Ferrari junior Robert Shwartzman in the car in Zandvoort.
 It might have something to do with Mattia Binotto taking over at Sauber, as Binotto was the one who brought Shwartzman on as reserve driver for Ferrari in the first place.
-It will be curious to see what this means for the future, considering Sauber still has an unconfirmed seat for next year.
+And despite a young talent like Bortoleto being linked to the Sauber seat, Binotto still went with Shwartzman for the second FP1 outing as well at Mexico.